kanakomaki/styleGAN_project/readme.md

 README last update 2023.Sep.13
 # Documentation of App "AIdentikit"
 ### The app can generate face images from text inputs describing the face features.
-This "Aidentitykit", firstly, selects the best-fit face image with input text keywords from the big database of the "CelebA dataset" (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+This "Aidentitykit", first, selects the best-fit face image with input text keywords from the big database of the "CelebA dataset" (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 The CelebA dataset contains ~200K face images of celebrities in the world.
 Then, Aidentitykit arranges the picked-up face image with a feature that is input as a further text keyword and generates a new face image.
 You can continue to arrange the image as much as you want.

 Demo Presentation Slide